 A unique home warranty company designed for new construction homes.
 Homeowners may not get the same coverage options as with traditional home warranty companies, but they do have extended coverage from contractor defects that includes coverage for codes and modifications.

 Based on our review of over 20 home warranty providers, 2-10 Home Buyers Warranty was not one of the best companies we found.
 To see other options that may be better, visit our list of the best home warranty companies.

 Service fee refunds for non-covered items

 Optional coverage is not available until 1st renewal

 System and appliance plans are lacking in covered items by industry standards

 You can’t obtain pricing for real estate plans without registering as a member

 No workmanship guarantee

-2-10 Home Buyers Warranty is headquartered in Aurora, Colorado and has been in business for over 40 years.
+2-10 Home Buyers Warranty is headquartered in Aurora, Colorado and has been in business since 1980.
 It provides home warranties to homeowners, real estate agents and builders in most U.S. states.

 2-10 Home Buyers Warranty offers three plans specifically for homeowners: HVAC + Water Heater, Major Appliances, and Everything Together.
 Optional coverage is available upon renewal: pre-season HVAC tune-up, HVAC surplus, additional refrigerator, built-in wine cooler, freestanding freezer, wet bar, refrigerator, ventilation, safeguard, extended pipe leak, water softener, pool/spa freshwater or saltwater equipment, roof leak, septic system and well pump.